Svetitskhoveli Cathedral: Architecture

 The cathedral is set on a flat lowland, amidst the old town of Mtskheta as its most significant construction, visible from nearly every spot.

 The base of the three-storey basilica, supposed to have been built by Vakhtang Gorgasali after St.Nino's original church, was found by archaeologists during the restoration of 1970–71.
 Its remnants can be seen in the western and southeastern parts, as well as under the pillars below the floor.
 The remnants of an even older wooden church were found inside in the southern arm of the cross.

 The architecture of the present Svetitskhoveli Cathedral, which dates from around 1020, is based on the cross-dome style of church architecture, which emerged in Georgia in the early Middle Ages and became the principal style after the political unification of Georgia by Bagrat III (978-1014).
 The characteristic of this style is that the dome is placed across all four sides of the church.
-There was originally a more harmonic three-step silhouette, with portals from the south, west and north.
-The northern and southern portals were demolished in the 1830s.
+There was originally a more harmonic three-step silhouette, with porticoes from the south, west and north.
+The northern and southern porticoes were demolished in the 1830s.
 The current entrance to the cathedral is from the west.

 The structure of the church is intended to ensure good acoustics.
 Large windows on the dome and walls give a significant amount of light.
 In its plan the church is a cross with shorter transverse and longer longitudinal arms.
 The east end has an apse.
 The dome of Svetitskhoveli was reconstructed several times over the centuries to keep the church in good condition.
 The current dome is from the 15th century with its upper part reconstructed in the 17th century, when it lost its original size and was reduced in height.